aws/aws-parallelcluster/tests/integration-tests/README.md

 ### Restrict Test Cases Dimensions

-Note: this does not apply when using a test configuration file to select and parametrized the tests to execute
+Note: this does not apply when using a test configuration file to select and parametrize the tests to execute

 It is possible to restrict the dimensions each test is compatible with by using some custom markers.
 The available markers are the following: